Pakalomattam family: History

-Traditionally it had been the privilege of the eldest priest belonging to Pakalomattam to be the Archdeacon of the Saint Thomas Christians.
-The position of Archdeacon is the highest clerical rank in the Church of the East after a bishop.
-He is the head of all the clerics belonging to a diocese and he is incharge of the cathedral church and represents the will of the bishop in his absence.
-Since India was an exterior province of the Church of the East and since the Patriarch reserved for himself the right to send Metropolitans to India, the effective ecclesiastical authority vested on the native Archdeacon.
-Archdeaconate was not just an ecclesiastical institution, but a socio-political and ethno-religious, princely authority, that represented the integrity of the Christian community of Hendo (India).

 The legend

-Palayoor was one of the places near the port of Muziris, where St. Thomas established a church.
+Palayoor in Thrissur district was one of the places near the port of Muziris, where St. Thomas established a church.
 The place is referred to as Paloor in old documents.
 At that time, according to tradition, Palayoor had a Brahmin village of families with the strength of 64 adults.
 In one of the temple ponds in Palayoor, St. Thomas performed a miracle, where the Brahmins of the village were performing a Vedic ritual called Tharpanam which means "The offering which satisfies" in which they perform a ritual of the Sun by the symbolic submission of water in their palms along with Vedic recitation.
 St. Thomas was attracted to the ritual and queried about the act and challenged the logic of their submission, since the water that was thrown above was not accepted, and returned to earth.
 St. Thomas used this opportunity to present his subject before the present Brahmin community.
 St. Thomas threw water in the name of Jesus and it stood still in the air and glittered like a diamond.
 By this experience, many Brahmins accepted Christianity while the other Brahmins cursed and left the place with their families, saying that they would do their rituals from then on at Vembanattu.